kSzmit/Fractals/README.md

 Basic fractal explorer with simple GUI.

-To zoom/move in Mandelbrot/Julia fractal use keyboard arrows and numeric +/- or mouse wheel.
+To move/zoom in Mandelbrot/Julia fractal use right mouse button (click on screen) and numeric +/- or mouse wheel to zoom in/out.

 Made it using sfml, sfgui, intel tbb.